 In Appreciation of Labi Siffre

-In Appreciation of Labi Siffre: An abridged reflection on folk music, Black erasure, and an unfamiliar giant.
+In Appreciation of Labi Siffre: A super abridged reflection on folk music, Black erasure, and an unfamiliar giant.

 It’s been 50 years since Black-British singer-songwriter-instrumentalist -poet-activist Labi Siffre released his self titled debut.